 2. Praise their efforts instead of only the outcome

-Children are known to take failure to their heart and be easily disappointed when something doesn’t go as expected.
-More often than not, they don’t entirely appreciate their own efforts, focused only on the result they were expecting.
-Parents often tend to overlook their efforts too, and that is a serious problem.
+Children are known to take failure in their hearts and be easily disappointed when something doesn’t go as expected.
+More often than not, they don’t entirely appreciate their efforts, focused only on the result they were expecting.
+Parents motivate the child in such a way that they often tend to overlook their efforts too, and that is a serious problem.

 3. Be active and exercise with them

 A healthy body means a healthy mind!
 Show your child that exercise is important for holistic growth; the best way is to be active with them.
 Go on long walks with them, challenge each other to friendly races or bicycles with them.

 Exercise releases endorphins, also known as the “feel-good hormone” which is very good for motivation.
 Additionally, it keeps you and your child fit, so why not?

 Goals are important to children; they transform ideas into reality.
 When kids know what they are working towards and have a better idea of how to proceed with a plan, they are bound to well.
 However, it is important to set goals that a child is capable of achieving.

 If your child has recently taken up running, don’t expect them to be able to run a marathon.
 Remember to make the goals specific instead of vague, so the child has a firm sense of direction of what to work towards.
 As they progress, they make their goals more difficult.